Configuring the Squid service for Kerberos authentication

 3. Configure access to the keytab file.
 To do so, run the following commands depending on the utilized operating system:

-• CentOS, Red Hat Enterprise Linux or SUSE Linux Enterprise Server:
+• CentOS, Red Hat Enterprise Linux, SUSE Linux Enterprise Server, Rocky Linux, or RED OS:

 chown squid:squid /etc/squid/squid.keytab